-- 10.2.
-Our school policy on anti-bullying is set out in a separate document and acknowledges that to allow or condone bullying may lead to consideration under child protection procedures.
+Our federation policy on anti-bullying is set out in a separate document and acknowledges that to allow or condone bullying may lead to consideration under child protection procedures.
 This includes all forms e.g. cyber, racist, homophobic and gender related bullying.
 We keep a record of known bullying incidents which is shared with and analysed by the governing body.
-All staff are aware that children with SEND and / or differences/perceived differences are more susceptible to being bullied / victims of child abuse. - 10.3.
-If the bullying is particularly serious, or the anti-bullying procedures are seen to be ineffective, the headteacher and the DSL will consider implementing child protection procedures. - 10.4.
+All staff are aware that children with SEND and / or differences/perceived differences are more susceptible to being bullied / victims of child abuse.

+If the bullying is particularly serious, or the anti-bullying procedures are seen to be ineffective, the headteacher and the DSL will consider implementing child protection procedures.

 The subject of bullying is addressed at regular intervals in PHSE education.